petervolvowinz/telemetry/README.md

 Here expressed in protobuf syntax.

+To build and run the examples, we need to follow these initial steps.

 **gRPC**

 gRPC is a rpc protocol that lets you stream data bi-directional.
 It has great language support and is known for